Originally published May 17, 2018.

-5 ways to pay for emergency vet care when you don’t have money
+5 ways to pay for emergency vet care when you don’t have the money

 Not being able to afford veterinary care is a common problem.
 But there are nonprofit organizations all over the country that provide pet owners with financial assistance, and some clinics offer low-cost care.

-The Humane Society of the United States maintains a database of national and regional nonprofit organizations that provide pet owners with financial assistance.
+The Humane Society of the United States maintains a database of national and regional nonprofit organizations that help pet owners receive the monetary aid they need.

 Although you might feel shy or embarrassed, consider talking to your vet to see if you can work out a payment plan for your pet’s treatment.

 If your vet doesn’t offer payment plans, ask if they accept CareCredit.
-CareCredit is a financing program for medical expenses for people and pets.
-It often offers a no-interest period, during which you can make payments without owing interest, helping make payments more manageable.
+CareCredit is a financing program for medical expenses that covers both people and pets.
+It often offers a no-interest period — during this time you can pay without owing interest, helping make your payments more manageable.

-You also could use a credit card, which is what I did.
+You could also use a credit card, as I did.
 For Anya’s care, I relied on a low-interest credit card to pay her veterinarian.

-It wasn’t ideal, as I did have to pay some interest charges, but I was able to pay off the balance within three months.
+It wasn’t ideal (I did have to pay some interest charges), but I was able to pay off the balance within three months.
 It was a necessary tool to get her the care she needed because her vet didn’t offer payment plans or other financing options.

 If you’re thinking of using a credit card to pay your veterinarian, make sure you compare credit card offers beforehand.
-Depending on your credit history and income, you could qualify for a low-interest card or a card with a 0% interest promotional offer.
-Those deals can help reduce how much you’ll owe over time.
+Depending on your credit history and income, you could qualify for a low-interest card or a card with a 0% APR promotional offer.
+Those deals could help reduce how much you’ll owe over time.

 If you don’t have access to a low-interest credit card, applying for a personal loan might be a better way to pay for veterinary care.
 With a personal loan, you work with a lender to borrow money for your needs.

 If you have good credit, you could qualify for a low-interest personal loan.
-Some lenders offer rates as low as 4.99%.
-With such a low rate, you won’t pay much in interest charges.
-For example, if you took out a $1,500 personal loan at 4.99% interest and repaid it over three years, you’d pay back a total of just $1,618.
-Having the luxury of paying your vet bill over the course of three years would cost you only $118 in interest fees.
+Some lenders offer APRs as low as 2.49%, and with such a low APR, you won’t pay that much in interest charges.
+For example, if you took out a $1,500 personal loan at a 5.99% APR and repaid it over three years, you’d pay back a total of just $1,643.
+Having the luxury of paying your vet bill over the course of three years would cost you only $143 in interest fees.

 If you’ve exhausted all your other options and still need money to pay for your pet’s treatment, crowdfunding could be a solution.
 With crowdfunding, you post your pet’s story on a site like GoFundMe and share it on social media and with friends and family.
 Hopefully, people will be moved by the story and donate money toward your pet’s care.

-Trying to figure out how to pay for emergency vet care when you don’t have money can be overwhelming, exhausting, and devastating.
+Trying to figure out how to pay for emergency pet care when you don’t have the money available can be overwhelming, exhausting and devastating.
 However, it’s important that you don’t give up hope.
 By talking to your vet and reaching out for help, you can find a way to pay for your pet’s care.